Chart Color Schemes

 Health performance in Tumut Surrounds is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Tumut Surrounds faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
-The rate of private health cover is relatively low at approximately 50% of the total population (~2403 people), compared to the national average of 55.3%.
+Tumut Surrounds faces significant health challenges based on AreaSearch's assessment.
+Mortality rates and chronic condition prevalence were found to be somewhat prevalent across both younger and older age cohorts.
+The rate of private health cover was very low at approximately 48% of the total population, which is around 2,351 people.

-The most common medical conditions in the area are arthritis and asthma, impacting 11.7% and 8.9% of residents respectively.
-64.9% of residents declare themselves completely clear of medical ailments, compared to 62.9% across Rest of NSW.
-As of June 30, 2021, the area has 25.7% of residents aged 65 and over (1249 people).
-Health outcomes among seniors are above average, performing better than the general population in health metrics.
+This compares to 51.9% in Rest of NSW and 55.7% nationally.
+The most common medical conditions were arthritis and asthma, impacting 11.7% and 8.9% of residents respectively.
+However, 64.9% of residents declared themselves completely clear of medical ailments, compared to 63.3% in Rest of NSW.
+Working-age residents showed above average prevalence of chronic health conditions.
+The area has 25.7% of residents aged 65 and over, totaling around 1,250 people, which is higher than the 23.0% in Rest of NSW.
+Health outcomes among seniors were above average, with national rankings even higher than the general population.

 Frequently Asked Questions - Health